-Housing starts fell during the third quarter, to a rate of 6,000, which is midrange in historic terms.
-The slowdown for starts is largely due to apartments.
-For low-rises (single-detached, semi-detached, and town homes) activity has varied from month-to-month, but there has been no discernible trend upwards or downwards during the past two years.
-Starts are occurring at a moderate rate in rural areas.
+Housing starts improved during the third quarter, to a rate of 4,100.
+In a long-term historic perspective, this is still quite weak.
+The third quarter rise for starts is mainly due to a lump of activity for apartments.
+For low-rises (single-detached, semi-detached, and town homes) activity has varied from month-to-month, and it is difficult to draw a conclusion about the trend.
+The recent data hints that a long period of falling starts might have ended.
+Starts remain very weak in rural areas.